ORSERDU logo

 • The labeling for ORSERDU contains warnings and precautions for dyslipidemia and embryo-fetal toxicity.

-• The most common serious adverse reactions in ≥1% of patients who received ORSERDU were musculoskeletal pain and nausea.
+• The most common serious adverse reactions in >1% of patients who received ORSERDU were musculoskeletal pain and nausea.

 • The most common adverse reactions, including laboratory abnormalities, in ≥10% of patients who received ORSERDU were musculoskeletal pain, nausea, increased cholesterol, increased AST, increased triglycerides, fatigue, decreased hemoglobin, vomiting, increased ALT, decreased sodium, increased creatinine, decreased appetite, diarrhea, headache, constipation, abdominal pain, hot flush, and dyspepsia.

-had prior ET + CDK4/6i.
+Every patient had prior ET + CDK4/6i2

-had 1 prior line of ET
+~25% of patients had one prior line of chemotherapy

-in the advanced or
+in the advanced or metastatic setting2

 BASELINE CHARACTERISTICS2